0xFableOrg/0xFable/docs/architecture.md

 `currentStep` (whose type is the enum `GameStep`) constrains the kind of actions that can be taken.

 The game steps are: `DRAW`, `PLAY`, `ATTACK`, `DEFEND`, `PASS`.
-They have a double duty of both marking an expected step, and representing the action the user makes.
+They have a double duty of both marking an expected next step, and representing the action the user makes.

 Note that there isn't a perfect 1-1 mapping between these two things.
 When the `currentStep` is `PLAY`, it merely means that the player is able to play a card, but at that stage, `ATTACK` and